Louisiana Tech Bulldogs football: National championships

 Louisiana Tech claims three football national titles.
-From 1964 to 1972, four regional bowl games were played that led up to a wire service poll to determine the final champion of Division II's predecessor, the NCAA College Division.
+From 1964 to 1972, members of Division II's predecessor, the NCAA College Division, were able to play in four regional bowl games were played following the conclusion of the regular season.
 In 1972, Louisiana Tech beat Tennessee Tech 35–0 in the Grantland Rice Bowl to win the Mideast Regional Championship.
 The Bulldogs finished the 1972 season undefeated at 12–0 and were subsequently named 1972 College Division National Champions by the National Football Foundation.
-Despite not playing in a regional championship, Delaware was named 1972 NCAA College Division National Champions by the Associated Press and United Press International.
-A playoff series was started in 1973 to determine the Division II champion.
+Despite not playing in a regional championship, Delaware was named 1972 NCAA College Division National Champions by the Associated Press and United Press International, both of whom released their final polls prior to the bowls.

+In 1973 the College Division split into Division II and III, where Tech became a member of Division II.
+The Division opted to do away with the bowls and began to host a playoff to determine a national champion.
 In the inaugural Division II football playoffs, Louisiana Tech beat Western Illinois in the quarterfinals and Boise State in the Pioneer Bowl semifinals.
 Tech advanced to the championship game to beat Western Kentucky 34–0 and finished the season with a 12–1 record as 1973 NCAA Division II National Champions.
-In 1974, the UPI did not recognize the winner of the playoffs, Central Michigan, as national champions.
-Instead, the UPI presented the 1974 Division II national title to Louisiana Tech, who finished with an 11–1 record.
+In 1974, the final UPI poll was released prior to the start of the playoffs, where the Bulldogs were ranked first.
+While they went on to lose to the winner of the playoff, Central Michigan, in the semifinals, Tech still claims the 1974 championship.